camillarees/city-explorer/README.md

 - User can view the coordinates and 6 day forecast for city searched.

 ### Photos
-- User can view photos of the city searched.
+- User can view relevant photos of the city searched.

 ### Server Memory
 - Application stores previous searches in server memory for future calls, rather than incurring the delay of repeating the request to third-party APIs.